On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Additional Experiments

+In Fig.~\ref{fig:gridworld_bias_variance}, we investigate the bias and variance of the empirical state-action visitation distribution $d_\sD(\vs,\va)$ under PROPS, ROS, and on-policy sampling.
+We report the bias and variance averaged over all $(\vs,\va)\in \sS\times\sA$ computed as follows:

+As shown in Fig.~\ref{fig:gridworld_bias_variance}, the visitation distributions under PROPS and ROS empirically have near zero bias (note that the vertical axis has scale $10^{-18}$) and have lower variance than on-policy sampling.

-\section{Correcting Sampling Error for a Fixed Target Policy}
+\subsection{Correcting Sampling Error for a Fixed Target Policy}

-In this appendix, we expand upon results presented in Section~\ref{sec:se_fixed} of the main paper and provide additional experiments investigating the degree to which \PROPS{} reduces sampling error with respect to a fixed target policy.
-We include empirical results for all six MuJoCo benchmark tasks as well as ablation studies investigating the effects of clipping and regularization.
+In this appendix, we expand upon results presented in Section~\ref{sec:se_fixed} of the main paper and provide additional experiments investigating the degree to which PROPS reduces sampling error with respect to a fixed, randomly initialized target policy.
+We additionally include ablation studies investigating the effects of clipping and regularization.